 For those running a Microsoft Exchange environment still, the server hack incident that occurred late last week means you may have immediate steps to take to protect your data.

-Below is a quick synopsis from our partners at Quest Technology Management that should help you uncover whether these Zero Day Attacks are affecting your company.
+Below is a quick synopsis from our partners at Quest Technology Management that should help you uncover whether these zero-day attacks are affecting your company.

 If you want to discuss the below mitigation suggestions or need help implementing them, please contact Opkalla and we can set up a call to discuss (at no cost).